Sound speed in water-saturated glass beads as a function of frequency and porosity

-A rectangular excitation pulse with a 10~volt amplitude and a 1.25~$\mu$s width was directed to a pair of broadband ultrasonic transducers (labeled~Tx) with center frequencies of 500~kHz, which transmitted simultaneously through the water and sediment paths, as shown in Fig.~\ref{expschematic}.
+A rectangular excitation pulse with a 10~volt amplitude and a 1.25~$\mu$s width was directed to a pair of broadband ultrasonic transducers (labeled~Tx) with center frequencies of 500~kHz, which transmitted simultaneously through the water and sediment paths, as shown in Fig.~\ref{fig1}a.
 Another pair of ultrasonic transducers (labeled~Rx) with center frequencies of $550$~kHz received the acoustic signals.
-Commercially-available ultrasonic coupling gel was used between the transducer faces and the sample holder walls.
+Commercially-available ultrasonic coupling gel was used between the transducer faces and the sample holder walls and custom clamps were used to repeatably locate and hold the transducers in place.
+Their positions were held constant during the course of the experiments.
 A digital storage oscilloscope acquired both the source signal and the received signals.
 In all cases, $512$ linear time-domain signals were averaged onboard the scope to remove noise.
 The averaged signals were transferred to a computer for analysis.

 To determine sediment porosity, images of the beads were obtained with a digital camera at the same time as the acoustic measurements.
 A fiducial scale indicating sediment height $h$ was placed within the field of view of the camera.
 The porosity of the sample $\beta$ was determined with $\beta=1-m_{\mathrm{b}}/\left(\rho_{\mathrm{b}}hA\right)$, where $m_{\mathrm{b}}$ and $\rho_{\mathrm{b}}$ are the dry mass and density of the beads, $h$ is the height of the beads within the column, and $A$ is the cross-sectional area of the column.
-A resistance temperature detector, labled RTD in Fig.\ \ref{expschematic}, was used to measure the temperature during the acoustic measurements.
+The uncertainty in the porosity is primarily due to the uncertainty in the area and the bead density.\cite{Schroeter:2005} In the present experiment, this resulted in a porosity uncertainty of $\pm$0.003.
+The packing state of the sediment was found to be unaffected by the acoustic excitation.
+This was verified by comparing pings at the beginning, middle, and end of the acoustic averaging interval.
+No systematic variations in the received waveforms were found.
+A resistance temperature detector, labeled RTD in Fig.~\ref{fig1}a, was used to measure the temperature during the acoustic measurements.
 Equation $5.6.8$ of Ref.~[\onlinecite{Kinsler:1999}] was later used to determine the sound speed $c_{0}$ of the distilled water at the experimental temperature.